ebiggers/wimlib/README.md

-  files and provides features previously only available in Microsoft's implementation, such as the ability to mount WIMs read-write as well as read-only, the ability to create compressed WIMs, the correct handling of security descriptors and hard links, support for LZMS compression, and support for solid archives.
+  files and provides features previously only available in Microsoft's implementation, such as the ability to mount WIMs read-write as well as read-only, the ability to create compressed WIMs, the correct handling of security descriptors and hard links, and support for LZMS compression.

 - [`ImagePyX`](https://github.com/maxpat78/ImagePyX) is a Python program that provides some capabilities of `wimlib-imagex`, with the help of external